-- Step 1 In the Domain Explorer or Subnetwork Explorer tree, click a node and choose File > Network Map (or click the Open Network Map tool). - Step 2 After making the necessary changes to the map background, map position, zoom level, node icon, or node coordinates in the Network Map window, Choose File > Save Map Settings to save your settings.
+- Step 1 In the Domain Explorer or Subnetwork Explorer tree, click a node and choose File > Network Map (or click the Open Network Map tool). - Step 2 After making the necessary changes to the map background, map position, zoom level, node icon, or node coordinates in the Network Map window, Choose File > Save Map Settings (or click the Save Changes tool) to save your settings.